 It’s a hot day.
 Tempers are flaring.
 Due to coordination issues, several ready-mix trucks have been sitting on site for the better part of an hour.
 The concrete passes its tests and the pour finally begins.
 There is concern about meeting the discharge time requirement.
 The frustrations of viscous concrete make adding water irresistibly tempting.
 A laborer begins to argue the concrete is too dry.
 The fight escalates.
 Water-paranoid inspectors are hesitant to allow any water to be added on-site.
 Water-happy contractors consider adding water to be a God-given right.

 Nothing would be easier.
 We add a little excess mixing water, the workability of the concrete improves, and the concrete is placed on time.
 After all, nobody enjoys schlepping around viscous concrete or having to watch other people struggle.
 Unfortunately, things are not so simple.
-The uncontrolled addition of water is a serious gamble.
+The uncontrolled addition of water is a serious gamble and causes structural deterioration.
 Whilst the short-term objective may be achieved, excess water is often the cause of many long-term undesirable effects in concrete:

 - Insufficient compressive strength